 Electric consumption for the previous day will be calculated each morning.
-The calculated usage will be based on the appropriate rate schedule and will include kWh charges, the Daily System Charge, city tax (if applicable), and low income discounts (if applicable).
+Costs for electric usage will be calculated on a daily basis using the appropriate rate schedule, and will include daily system charge, demand charge, and low-income discounts or city tax, if applicable.
+Each day, the calculated daily costs will be deducted from the account balance (referred to as the Prepaid Balance).
 If a meter read cannot be obtained at the time of calculation, the read will be estimated until an actual read is obtained.
 The calculated daily costs will be billed to the Pay As You Go account every morning.
 Any relevant notifications will be sent to customers shortly thereafter.
+When the Prepaid Balance falls below a zero balance, the meter will be disconnected at the next daily customer account balance calculation.
+Disconnections will occur seven days a week.
+Once sufficient payment is made, the meter will automatically reconnect.